Hello everyone,

 This blog post will be about something that seems to be happening more and more each year, that is, sightings of fall monarchs that seem to be still 'migrating' as late as November.
 In fact, I just saw one last week, and today I'll tell you what you should do if you come across one yourself (spoiler - nothing).

-So let me start by telling you about my sighting, because this story will set the stage for the rest of this post.
+So let me start by telling you about that sighting, because this story will set the stage for the rest of this post.
 It was November 25 here in Athens, GA, and it was 74 degrees by mid-morning (!).
-This was much warmer than normal for here - normally over the thanksgiving holidays we'd have to wear hats and gloves!
-This day the family was all outside (in short-sleeves!) and going about our business, when a monarch flew into the yard.
-It stayed for a while, and we watched it land over and over again at the only bush with flowers remaining - all flowering plants in the yard had already died back for the winter.
+This was much warmer than normal for here.
+On that day a monarch flew into my backyard.
+It stayed for a while, and my son and I watched it land over and over again at the only bush with flowers remaining - all flowering plants in the yard had already died back for the winter.
 I eventually caught it with a net and had my son hold it for a picture.
 It was a female, and in pretty good shape - no wing tearing or significant fading, and I could tell that it was a migrant (as opposed to a local breeder, which we don't have anyway) from its wing color (more on this later).
 In short, there was nothing outwardly wrong with her that would give away why she was here so late.

 By the way, yes, I know my son is wearing his pajamas outside - whatever.